aleksasha88/KamiTrace/CONTRIBUTING.md

-# Contributing to the KamiTrace Framework Development
+# Contributing to KamiTrace

-Welcome!
-KamiTrace is in its foundational iteration.
-Our primary objective is to standardize the **96-Point Multi-Layered Civic AI Audit framework** before coding and running active audits.
+Welcome! **KamiTrace is in its foundational iteration.** Our primary objective is to standardize the **96-Point Multi-Layered Civic AI Audit framework** before coding and running active audits.

 Alternatively, this initiative may remain an educational project designed to popularize the **"6-Pack of Care" framework** and spark broad civic discussion regarding the evaluation of various institutions developing AI technologies.
 We need your help to stress-test, refine, and code the parameters of this evaluation engine.

-> 🚨 **Alpha Notice**: We are **NOT** accepting real-world lab audit submissions, whistleblower telemetry data, or active brand evaluation logs at this stage.
+> 🚨 **Alpha Notice:** We are **NOT** accepting real-world lab audit submissions, whistleblower telemetry data, or active brand evaluation logs at this stage.
 All contributions must be strictly limited to methodology modifications, blueprint updates, and code proposals.

+---

+## 🤖 Open-Source AI Guidelines

+This is an educational project.
+Contributions, structural fixes, methodology expansions, and documentation edits are highly welcome.

+Please note that the baseline documentation has been structurally refined using Google's Gemini model.
+In the spirit of open-source transparency, we encourage all future contributors to disclose any generative AI workflows or models used to assist in their pull requests.

 ---